Are you expecting and craving a delicious burrito bowl from Chipotle but are wondering: Can I eat Chipotle while pregnant?

 If so, don’t worry!

-Eating Chipotle is perfectly fine during pregnancy – with some considerations.
+Eating Chipotle is perfectly fine during pregnancy – with some adjustments to your order!

 Learn more about what options are best for your growing baby (and your own cravings!).